justinj26/Mod2-code-challenge-practice-SOLO-lab-Students-app/README.md

 ### 6. Advanced: Student Average Age

-On the Instrcutor's show page, show the average age of the students for the instrcutor.
+On the Instrcutor's show page, show the average age of the students for the instructor.

 ### 7. Advanced: Instructor Show Page Student Ordering